TTKunt/Image_Captioning/README.md

 # Image Captioning

 ## Dataset
 We use the Flickr8k dataset.
 Flickr8K contains 8,000 images that are each paired with five different captions which provide clear descriptions of the salient entities and events.
-The dataset can be downloaded from here
+The dataset can be downloaded by requesting using this form https://forms.illinois.edu/sec/1713398.

 ## Show and tell
+Show and tell is a simple neural image caption generator.
+It comprises of a CNN and an RNN to generate captions for images.
+We use 3 different architectures for the CNN.
+1. Inception Net V3
+2. VGG 16
+3. VGG 19

+### Results

 ## Show, attend and tell